glumpy/glumpy/doc/faq.rst

    It depends.
 If you feel comfortable with OpenGL and shaders, you might probably benefit from glumpy architecture.
-However, if you're a scientist only interested in having fast and scale visualization, then you should aim at vispy.
+However, if you're a scientist only interested in having fast and scalable visualization, then you should aim at vispy.

 **Is glumpy compatible with the Jupyter notebook?**